pierrotm777/SoundModule_Teensy4.0-version/README.md

 - JETIEX
 - CRSF

+A [BURC encoder](https://github.com/pierrotm777/BURC_Encoder) or a [LVGL ESP32 S3 Screen](https://github.com/pierrotm777/ESP32-BURC-Screen) is connected on a Handset by CPPM or SBUS.

+These X-Any/BURC coder use the trainer port as slave and use up to 2 channels (for the Sound Module) as X-Any fonctions.
+X-Any inject three additionals RC channels to a CPPM or SBUS frame for transport messages over these additionals channels.
+At reception side, these messages are extracted from these 2 channels corresponding to the additionals channels.
+These 2 channels are used to transport 2 messages containing the status of a set of switches or set of sound in the Sound Modul case.

 ### Buttons mode
 This mode use a keyboard with 10 buttons (8 buttons + 2 for volume sounds).
-It's a good solution for rc transmitters that do not have a training input.
+It's a good solution for old rc transmitters that do not have a training input.
 This keyboard is connected on a free input channel in place of a potentiometer.
 This mode accept only 8 sounds.
 The buttons 9 and 10 up or down the volume's sounds.